connectwallet183/connect-wallets-docs/tech-spec.md

 Different protocols MUST have unique method prefixing to prevent conflicts when handling network interactions from the JSON-RPC API interface.
 For example, the Bridge server infrastructure would include methods such as `waku_info`, `waku_subscribe` and `waku_publish`.

-Some relay protocols may require some initialization parameters which need to be shared with another WalletConnect clients with out-of-band communication.
+Some relay protocols may require some initialization parameters which need to be shared with another ConnectWallets clients with out-of-band communication.
 For example, Bridge server infrastructure would include the url of the server as parameter:

 ```typescript
 interface RelayProtocolOptions {